 Crispy Maple Bacon Brussels Sprouts are the perfect Thanksgiving side dish.
 Follow this simple recipe to make crispy and delicious Brussels sprouts with rich bacon and a hint of maple sweetness.

-I only want Brussels sprouts if they are extra crispy.
+I only want Brussels sprouts at Thanksgiving if they are extra crispy.

 Brussels sprouts regained their popularity when people started cooking them up crispy in some fat instead of steaming them.
 No one should have to endure a whole steamed Brussels sprout.
 These crispy maple bacon Brussels sprouts are the antidote to the usual mushy Thanksgiving side dish.

 Let’s be honest, the best Thanksgiving side dishes are the mashed potatoes and the stuffing, but we could all use some veggies.
 This crispy maple bacon Brussels sprout dish is the perfect Thanksgiving veggie side dish.

 Check out these other delicious Thanksgiving recipes!

 What ingredients will you need to make these maple bacon Brussels sprouts?